-The problem you may be facing, if you are feeling stuck in your limited beliefs, is that the lens through which you see the world is based on old memories (stored in the midbrain) and a lack of strong creativity cells in the frontal lobes of your brain.
+The problem you may be facing, if you are stuck in your limiting beliefs, is the lens through which you see the world is based on old memories (stored in the midbrain) and a lack of strong creativity cells in the frontal lobes of your brain.

 So yeah, daydreaming and meditation really are connected.

-Take a few moments to get settled in a comfortable postition, close your eyes, and breath in through your nostrils and out through your mouth.
-Once you are aware of the stillness within . . . . imagine, in your mind’s eye, that you sitting on a puffy cloud.
+- Take a few moments to get settled in a comfortable position, close your eyes, and breathe in through your nostrils and out through your mouth.
+Once you are aware of the stillness within . . . imagine, in your mind’s eye, that you sitting on a puffy cloud.

-By retraining your brain, you’ll stop standing on the edge of your potential; and you’ll start fulfilling more of what you are capable of achieving.
-All our NeuroGym programs use the latest science to help you recognize and release any of the mental or emotional obstacles that are keeping you stuck at your current level of success.
+All our NeuroGym programs use the latest science to help you recognize and release your limiting beliefs that are keeping you stuck at your current level of success.

-If you want more, we have Free Virtual Training Sessions for you to choose from.
+If you want more, we have three free virtual training sessions for you to choose from.
 Pick the one that best fit your needs and desires, and let NeuroGym be your guide to a better you!